Historical Theory(ies) and Critical Whiteness Studies

 Indicator No. 1: Reason is subject to a developmental proviso

-Reason, and “the idea of a general human reason” in particular, are considered the guiding ideas of the Enlightenment.18 The focus was on humans “as deficient beings” who must first be made reasonable.19 This suggests that the Enlightenment began as an elite project, with an increasingly self-confident bourgeoisie “as its privileged bearer.”
-Godel, Deutsche Aufklärung, p.
-89.))
-From this group, in turn, individuals decisively shaped discourses as avant-garde20 Hettling refers to the change in meaning that the concept of citizen underwent in the context of the Enlightenment.
-The focus is no longer on class itself, but on its “social formation” in the context of a specific way of life and cultural orientation (Hettling, Bürger, p.
-123).
-Since the eighteenth century, a common culture and way of life have been central to the self-image of class, which is distinctly heterogeneous21 This heterogeneity is socially formed by the common “reference to a symbolic order”.22 And this identity-creating symbolic order, as the argument goes, is based among other things on whiteness in the sense of hegemonic positioning.
+Reason, and “the idea of a general human reason” in particular, are considered the guiding ideas of the Enlightenment.18 The focus was on humans “as deficient beings” who must first be made reasonable.19 This suggests that the Enlightenment began as an elite project, with an increasingly self-confident bourgeoisie “as its privileged bearer.”20 From this group, in turn, individuals decisively shaped discourses as avant-garde.21 Hettling refers to the change in meaning that the concept of citizen underwent in the context of the Enlightenment.
+The focus is no longer on class itself, but on its “social formation” in the context of a specific way of life and cultural orientation.22 Since the eighteenth century, a common culture and way of life have been central to the self-image of class, which is distinctly heterogeneous.23 This heterogeneity is socially formed by the common “reference to a symbolic order”.24 And this identity-creating symbolic order, as the argument goes, is based among other things on whiteness in the sense of hegemonic positioning.